gustav-mb/PRDAT-assignments/README.md

 ## Exercise 2.3

 Revise the `expr`-to-`texpr` compiler `tcomp : expr -> texpr` from `Intcomp1.fs` to work for the extended `expr` langauge.
-There is no need to modify the ``texpr` language or the `teval` interpreter to accomodate multiple sequential let-bindings.
+There is no need to modify the `texpr` language or the `teval` interpreter to accomodate multiple sequential let-bindings.

 </br>

 ## Exercise 2.6 (optional)

-Now modify the interpretation of te language from Exercise 2.1 so that multiple let-bindings are *simultaneous* rather than sequential.
+Now modify the interpretation of the language from Exercise 2.1 so that multiple let-bindings are *simultaneous* rather than sequential.
 For instance,

 `let x1 = 5+7` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `x2 = x1*2 in x1+x2 end`